Finding Peace Within Yourself: 101 Timeless Principles to Live In Peace and Relieve Stress

 Think of this as a light-hearted primer for how to live your life more peacefully, not a bible to be slavishly followed.
 Adopt as many or as few as you fancy of the suggestions given here, but in truth, there are no hard-and-fast rules on peaceful living.

 1. Don’t Sweat the Small Stuff

 Often we get all worked up about small things that aren’t that big a deal.
-Having to wait in line, or hearing an unfair criticism are small stuff that occur every day in our lives.
+Having to wait in line, or hearing unfair criticism is the small stuff that occurs every day in our lives.

 2. Make Peace with Imperfection

 Perfection and inner tranquility conflict with each other.
 Instead of being grateful for what we have, we keep focusing on what’s wrong with something and how to fix it.
 This leads to perpetual dissatisfaction.